TUI Design

 Debug output never reaches a rich full-screen TUI

-The mechanism is the rich_surface_active flag plus the active diagnostics run: emit_debug_line / active_debug (crates/jackin/src/tui.rs, crates/jackin-diagnostics/src/run.rs) route to the run file, and the command runner (crates/jackin-docker/src/shell_runner.rs) suppresses live streaming whenever --debug is on or a rich surface is active.
+The mechanism is the rich_surface_active flag plus the active diagnostics run: emit_debug_line / active_debug (crates/jackin/src/console/adapter.rs, crates/jackin-diagnostics/src/run.rs) route to the run file, and the command runner (crates/jackin-docker/src/shell_runner.rs) suppresses live streaming whenever --debug is on or a rich surface is active.
 Streaming child output straight to stdout/stderr while a rich surface is up is a bug; route it through the diagnostics run instead.

 Focusability